Isn't it a bummer that learning about motorhome classes isn't easier??

 - OR, they (the Class B+) start as just the cutaway chassis of one of those vans.
 This means they start with the front end of the cab (driver area) with only the chassis attached.
 The 'butt' of the vehicle is open/empty.
 The RV manufacturer then builds that section on top of the chassis.
 (Class B+ motorhome)

 These camper vans normally have all the accommodations necessary for a fun, complete camping trip.

 What's a B+?

 The newer termed 'B+' van is a motorhome that started life on a bare van chassis.
 Then the manufacturer builds the RV 'guts' on top of that chassis.

-They are usually larger/wider than a traditional B because they aren't confined to being built inside of the already built van cargo area.
+They are usually larger/broader than a traditional B because they can expand beyond being built inside the already built van cargo area.

-TECHNICALLY, the B+ is really a Class C camper, but doesn't have the sleeping area over the cab that is traditionally found on a Class C.
+TECHNICALLY, the B+ is a Class C camper but doesn't have the sleeping area over the cab traditionally found on a Class C.

 Class B Amenities

 Amenities usually include the normal household needs- a refrigerator, a sleeping space, sink, bathroom, appliances, a cooktop, and hookup capabilities for all the comforts a campground pedestal can provide such as power and water.